dasch-swiss/ark-resolver-data/README.md

 # The project's shortcode (`[...]`) and resources host (`Host`) are mandatory.
 All other parameters can be left out if
 # not used.
 A default value / template is used in this case.
 Default templates are defined in the top section of
 # dasch_ark_registry.ini.
-By setting the parameter in the project's section of the file, the template is overwritten.
+By setting the parameter in the project's section of the file, the default value / template is
+# overwritten.

 # The project's shortcode
 [ABCD]